playcanvas/developer.playcanvas.com/content/en/tutorials/importing-first-model-and-animation.md

 We can do this multiple ways:

-Dragging it into the 3D viewport will add it as a child of the current selected Entity.
+Dragging it into the 3D viewport will add it as a child of the currently selected Entity.

 ![][template-add-scene-view-image]